 If we leave it to it’s own devices our mind habitually wanders away from the present moment.
 It constantly gets caught up in the replaying the past and the projecting into the future.
 In other words, we’re very rarely fully present in the moment.

-Mindful attention however is completely engaged in the present moment experience – the here and now.
+Mindful attention, however, is completely engaged in the present moment experience – the here and now.
 We let go of the tension caused by wanting things to be different, the tension of constantly wanting more, and instead we accept the present moment as it is.

 And third, our attention is held…

-3. Non Judgementally
+3. Non Judgmentally

-Mindfulness then allows us to become the watcher of sense perceptions, thoughts and emotions as they arise without getting caught up in them and being swept away in their ‘current’.
+Mindfulness then allows us to become the watcher of sense perceptions, thoughts and emotions as they arise without getting caught up in them and being swept away in their current.